General-Meow/learning-terraform/README.md

   - configuration management tools
 - Chef has some integration to install software on the provitioned resources
 - Ansible integration is not as good
+- To upload and execute scriptes on the new instances, you would use a provisioner
+- Provisioners are blocks within the resource that define what to run
+- These are only executed when the resource is created and not when its being updated, you can also have ones that run during destroy
+- Multiple provisioner blocks can be defined and they will run one at a time
+- If the resource has been successfully created but fails the provisioner part, the resource gets marked as `tainted` and will be removed and possibly recreated after the next `apply`
 - file upload example
 ```
 resource xxx xxx {